BANGAUTOGLASS

 Sunroof glass damage caused by road debris, rocks, or other sudden events is typically covered under comprehensive auto insurance — not collision.
 If you carry comprehensive coverage, there's a reasonable chance your RS4 sunroof glass replacement is a covered loss, though your specific policy terms, deductible, and insurer will determine the actual outcome.

 If you haven't started the claims process yet, Bang AutoGlass can assist you in navigating it.
-We work with customers to help them understand the process and provide what's needed — but the insurance claim itself is filed through your insurer, not by us on your behalf.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 The coverage outcome depends on your specific policy.

 A few factors that generally affect what you'll pay out of pocket (or what an insurer calculates as the job value) include the RS4 generation and trim, whether the vehicle has a standard sunroof or a larger panoramic panel, whether any ancillary components need attention during replacement, and your deductible.